timescale/docs.timescale.com-content/using-timescaledb/telemetry.md

 the `UUID`s contain the current timestamp.
 For full transparency, we expose a new API function, [`get_telemetry_report`][get_telemetry_report], that returns a text string of the exact JSON that is sent to our servers.

+Additionally any content of the table `_timescaledb_catalog.telemetry_metadata` and the value of `timescaledb_telemetry.cloud` will be included in the telemetry report.

 Notably, telemetry reports a different set of values depending on the license that your TimescaleDB instance is running under.
 If you are using OSS or Community,